ANXIETY / It's nice to be supported. It's exquisite when you're freefalling, 2022

 Reporting Live From The Fortress Of Solitude, 2020

-Within the framework of the Online Group Exhibition 'Together / Apart: Going New Places', 2020, organised by Cultural Section of the Cyprus High Commission in the UK and with the support of The Cultural Services of The Ministry of Education and Culture in Cyprus
+Online Group Exhibition 'Together / Apart: Going New Places', 2020, by the Cultural Section of the Cyprus High Commission in the UK.

 During the period of the lockdown in Cyprus due to the Coronavirus pandemic, Demetra Kallitsi spent her afternoons observing nature, taking photos of the changing surrounding environment, and reading or scribbling poetry, inspired by Western Haikus.
 The work draws upon the concept of the modern lifestyle in the developed world that heavily relies on technological advancements, which have had us believing that having everything within the reach of our hands could make us invulnerable and in control; so mobile, and worldly and free.
 The pandemic helps us realise how fragile and flawed our existence is, and that most things in life are beyond our control and our understanding.
 Funnily, despite everything, spring cannot be cancelled; nature is in bloom.